yonkov/Simple-Tour-Guide/readme.txt

     add_action( 'wp_enqueue_scripts', 'my_modified_tour' );

-In this way, you can take advantage of all the options provided by [Shepherd.js](https://shepherdjs.dev/docs/tutorial-02-usage.html).
+In this way, you will be able to create your own custom tour and get access to all the options provided by the [Shepherd.js](https://shepherdjs.dev/docs/tutorial-02-usage.html) library.
+Happy Coding!

 == Changelog ==
+= 1.0.7 =
+* Use one js file for all supported wp versions.
+Update translation functions.

 = 1.0.6 =
 * Remove Freemius SDK.
 Upgrade docs.
 Minify shepherd js.